mastercomfig/hud-db/hud-pages/woolhud.md

 By default the newest version is used. `#alternatives` contain elements from older versions. `#customizations` are not faithful to Woolen's original HUD.

+_In the screenshots I'm using the recommended settings._

 # Recommended customizations

 For the best possible experience, I highly recommend enabling: